wp-plugins/rencontre/readme.txt

 * Daily cleaning to maintain the level of performance ;
 * Low resource ;
 * Multilingual ;
-* Easy administration with filtering members.
+* Easy administration with filtering members ;

 available languages : FR, US, ES (thanks to Sanjay Gandhi).